Nuno-Jesus/Make-A-Make/README.md

 </table>

 - `-k` Continue as much as possible after an error occurred.
-Even though the error occurred, the makefile will continue to execute the other targets.
-This is useful when you want to know all the errors that occurred in the makefile.
+Even though the error occurred, the Makefile will continue to execute the other targets.
+This is useful when you want to know all the errors that occurred in the Makefile.
 You can find an example of this in the [code/example-8](/code/example-8).

 <table>
 	<tr>